influxdata/telegraf/plugins/inputs/knx_listener/README.md

 #### Measurement configurations

-Each measurement only containx one datapoint-type (DPT) and assigns a list of addresses to this measurement.
+Each measurement contains only one datapoint-type (DPT) and assigns a list of addresses to this measurement.
 You can, for example group all temperature sensor messages within a "temperature" measurement.
 However, you are free to split messages of one datapoint-type to multiple measurements.